Catholic Church in the Thirteen Colonies: Massachusetts

 Massachusetts was first settled by English religious dissenters.
 Quakers, Jews, and Catholics were not permitted in the colony.
 Catholics avoided Massachusetts during the colonial period after laws passed in 1647 and 1700 forbade Catholic priests to reside in the colony under pain of imprisonment and execution.
-Because many of the British colonists, such as the Puritans and Congregationalists, were fleeing religious persecution by the Church of England, much of early American religious culture exhibited the anti-Catholic bias of these Protestant denominations.
+Despite many of the British colonists, such as the Puritans and Congregationalists, fleeing religious persecution by the Church of England, much of early American religious culture exhibited the anti-Catholic bias of these Protestant denominations.

 Near the close of the reign of Charles I (d.
 1649), the forced emigration of the Irish brought many to Massachusetts.
 However, their number is hard to estimate because the law obliged all Irishmen in certain towns of Ireland to take English surnames—the names of some small town, of a color, of a particular trade or office, or of a certain art or craft.

 New Hampshire

 Abenaki natives, converted by Jesuit missionaries from Quebec, were the first Catholics of New Hampshire.
 Originally settled by Anglicans, in 1641 New Hampshire came under the jurisdiction of Massachusetts.

 Few Catholics appear among the early settlers, as they were banned by the charter of the Plymouth Council, which excluded from New England all who had not taken the Oath of Supremacy.
 Catholics were denied the right of freemen under the Royal Commission of 1679, which required the Oath of Supremacy, and this was endorsed by the General Assembly held at Portsmouth the following year; and in 1696 a test oath was imposed on the people under pain of fine or imprisonment.
 The proscription of Catholics continued under the state constitution even after the adoption of the federal constitution.